DSO calculation

-DSO The Days Sales Outstanding (DSO) is a Key Performance Indicator of accounts receivables management.
-It is composed by two variables:
+The Days Sales Outstanding (DSO) is a Key Performance Indicator of accounts receivable management.
+It is composed of two variables:

-• The average payment term granted to your customers resulting of the trade negotiation,
+• The average payment term granted to your customers resulting from the trade negotiation,

 • The average number of days of delayed payment (or early payment) based on your performance in cash collection.

-The DSO represents the number of days sales blocked in the accounts receivable which is one of the biggest item in businesses balance sheet's assets !
+The DSO represents the number of days sales that are blocked in the accounts receivable, which is one of the biggest items in businesses balance sheet's assets !

-The DSO has a direct impact on the Working Capital Requirement (WCR), the cash and the overall risk to have unpaid invoices and bad debts.
+The DSO has a direct impact on the Working Capital Requirement (WCR), the cash, and the overall risk of having unpaid invoices and bad debts.

-Lower is your DSO, the lower is your WCR and your overall risk of unpaid customers.
-Impacts are a better cash flow and profitability.
+The lower is your DSO, the lower your WCR, the lower your overall risk of unpaid customers.
+Impacts include better cash flow and profitability.

-If your DSO is high, your WCR increases and consumes financial resources of your company.
-The overall risk of default customers rises as well resulting in accruals for doubtful accounts, which directly impacts profitability and the net result of your company.
+If your DSO is high, your WCR increases and consumes the financial resources of your company.
+The overall risk of defaulting customers rises as well resulting in accruals for doubtful accounts, which directly impacts profitability and the net result of your company.

 The accounts receivables are a big consumer of cash for your company.
 The other big item consumer of cash that increase the working capital requirement is the inventory.